NemoNotFound/NemosWiki/docs/projects/minecraft-mods/nemos-backpacks/general.md

     - Diamond → 45 slots
     - Netherite → 54 slots

-Backpacks can be upgraded using Upgrade Smithing Templates, which can be found throughout the world.
+Backpacks are crafted with 8 leather surrounding a string, and can be upgraded using Upgrade Smithing Templates found throughout the world.
 Upgrades must be applied step by step – you can’t skip directly to higher tiers!

 <!--@include: @/../templates/minecraft-note.md-->